 For customer data, the customer must have bought something, created or modified their account in this date range.
 For some platforms, the updated_at field tracks both creating and updating the customer profile.

+RowRange

 RowRange specifies the first result row and maximum number of rows to return.
 This allows our service to segment the data from a particular query so that we only receive a subset of the results.
 The first catalog entry is RowRange=1 (not 0 indexed).
 If the second parameter is 0, only the header should be returned.
 If “RowRange” is not provided, all rows are returned.

 For example: "RowRange=1,5000" would return the first 5000 rows of the results.
 “RowRange=5001,5000” would return the next 5000 rows, which is row 5001 to 10,000.

-Optimally, the database query only requests the row range and these products are included in the feed.
-In other words, the database query should not request all items, and then the feed only includes those in the row range since this causes memory issues for large data sets, such as large catalogs.
+It is important that all internal data calls or database queries are optimized to only pull the rows requested.
+In other words, the database query should not request the entire catalog or the entire sales history, and then feed only those items in the row range requested.
+Programming the call in this manner would cause memory issues for large data sets.

+ExtraFields

 ExtraFields specifies additional attributes to include in the catalog export or customer export.
 These fields are returned in addition to the standard product or customer fields.
 See below for the standard list of fields to return.
+It is important to anticipate additional fields that might be desired and make sure that our feed can provide those values, even if they are stored in a separate table (such as custom product prices or attributes).

 Any requests that do not conform to the parameters above should cause a “400 Bad Request” error.